sapegin/washingcode-book/manuscript/100_Code_style.md

 I wasn’t entirely wrong though: not every code style makes code easy to read and maintain.

-For example, this way of defining arrays makes it harder to move or add new items:
+For example, this way of defining arrays makes it harder to move or add new elements:

 <!-- prettier-ignore -->
 ```js